bcgov/bcdata/inst/JOSS/paper.md

 ## Search Records & Read Metadata

-`bcdc_search()` let's you search records in the B.C.
+`bcdc_search()` lets you search records in the B.C.
 Data Catalogue, returning the search results in your R session.
 Let's search the catalogue for records that contain the word "scholarships", restricting our search results to only two:

 ```r